domodwyer/fastxdr/README.md

 Then either generate the code as part of a build script (preferred), or manually using the CLI.

+To view the generated types, either export the generated types in your application and use `cargo doc`, or use the CLI to produce the generated code directly for reading.

 ### Build Script